Anti-Racism Resources

 Roxanne Dunbar-Ortiz, from her book "An Indigenous Peoples' History of the United States"

-An excerpt from “My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending our Hearts and Bodies” (p.
+An excerpt from the book, “My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending our Hearts and Bodies” (p.
 4-5) by Resmaa Menakem:

 “For the past three decades, we’ve earnestly tried to address white-body supremacy in America with reason, principles and ideas – using dialogue, forums, discussions, education and mental training.
 But, the widespread destruction of Black bodies continues.
 And, some of the ugliest destruction originates with our police.